Rajpratik71/Mininet-wiki/FAQ.md

 If nothing happens, try switching to a different Linux console using `control``alt``F1`` through `control``alt``F7`.

 Note: On a Mac laptop using VMware Fusion, you may need to type `fn``control``option``F1`, since the `F1` key controls brightness by default.

 ***
+<a id=virtualbox-import></a>

+### [Help!
+I can't import the `.ovf` into VirtualBox/VMware/etc.!

+If you extract the `.zip` file, you should see a `.vmdk` disk image file.
+You should be able to create a new virtual machine in VirtualBox/VMware/etc. - and you should be able to specify that this new VM should use an existing disk image file, and you should select the Mininet `.vmdk` file.
+Configure, boot, and enjoy!

+***
 <a id=python-api></a>